EOSIO/welcome/docs/02_getting-started/02_smart-contract-development/06_adding-inline-actions.md

+---
+content_title: "2.6: Adding Inline Actions"
+link_text: "2.6 Adding Inline Actions"
+---
 ## Introduction
 It was previously demonstrated by authoring the `addressbook` contract the basics of multi-index tables.
 In this part of the series you'll learn how to construct actions, and send those actions from within a contract.
 ## Step 1: Adding eosio.code to permissions
 In order for the inline actions to be sent from `addressbook`, add the `eosio.code` permission to the contract's account's active permission.
 Open your terminal and run the following code
 ```shell